vert-x/vert-x.github.io/docs_md/dev_guide.md

 In your `mod.json`.
 See the [modules manual](mods_manual.html#auto-redeploy) for more information on this.

+If you haven't done so already, you can create project files for your IDE using:

+    ./gradlew idea

+Or

+    ./gradlew eclipse

-Next set your project in your IDE to automatically compile when source files are saved - how to do this depends on your particular IDE so consult your IDE documentation if in doubt.
+Now open your project file in your IDE, and set your project in your IDE to automatically compile when source files are saved - how to do this depends on your particular IDE so consult your IDE documentation if in doubt.

+Now, make sure your IDE has built your project at least once (e.g. hit CTRL-F9 in IntelliJ IDEA).

+*Note you should make sure there is no previously built module lurking in the `target/mods` directory - of one is found there then `runMod` will deploy that, not the module corresponding to the resources in your IDE.
+So delete target/mods if it exists before running `runMod`.*

 Then, if you're using the standard Vert.x Gradle Template project, you can run the following from a console in your project directory:

-    ./gradlew clean runMod -i
+    ./gradlew runMod -i

 This will start Vert.x running and it will monitor the file system to changes to your module as you edit them and save your changes.

-Note that we do a clean first to make sure there is no previously built module lurking in the `target/mods` directory - of one is found there then `runMod` will deploy that, not the module corresponding to the resources in your IDE.

 If you want to provide command line arguments to the running module, e.g. you want to specify a config file you can edit the `runModArgs` property in `gradle.properties".